 The shared pool of money used to provision the boat is called a “kitty.”
 Yes, you can pet or pound it, just make sure to take care of it together!

 During the trip, all costs to provision the boat and dock in a marina are taken out of the kitty.
 If the kitty runs out, then each person is asked to top up the kitty.
 If there is extra money at the end of the trip, then it is divided evenly between the crew.
-The skippers are exempt from contributing to the kitty, and their costs are covered by the kitty.
+The skippers and official BWS crew are exempt from contributing to the kitty, and their costs are covered by the kitty.

 What does the kitty cover?